capnm/go_rpi/README.md

 You can change the source code in the `src/circle` directory and after that you must rebuild the program with `go install -v circle`.

-### An exapmle of a continuously updated clock displaying some of the SoC hardware data:
+### An example of a continuously updated clock displaying some of the SoC hardware data:
 Run `bin/clock`.
 Rebuild it with `go install -v clock`